lnr3/ACPIdentify/ACPIdentify/readme.txt

 First of all, download the Python source code, dataset and pretrained model to a Linux computer from https://github.com

+The predicted esm and pdb files are in the release

 Next, execute following commands:

 unzip ACPIdentify.zip